The Ultimate Guide to Qualitative Research - Part 1: The Basics

 This is not an exhaustive list, as any unstructured data that can be organized might be considered qualitative data.

 What is especially important is that qualitative data is not confined to text.
 Most forms of information can be analyzed for more insightful discussion.
 ATLAS.ti allows researchers to code major forms of qualitative data, including images, audio, and video.
+With the structure provided by coding, researchers can identify recurring themes and patterns in all forms of qualitative data.

 Coding videos in ATLAS.ti can contribute to a thematic analysis.